srggrigorov/pirate-island/README.md

 ## Todo Improvements

 - Player statistics are currently saved in PlayerPrefs for simplicity.
 For larger datasets, it is better to switch to JSON serialization.
-- Refraining from comparing prefabs in ObjectPooler is needed.
-This change will allow you to configure ObjectPoolSettings as Addressables.
-- I consider moving enemy and power-up data to ScriptableObjects for better organization.

 ## How to Play